OpenObservability/OpenMetrics/OpenMetrics.md

 The content type MUST be:
 application/openmetrics-text; version=1.0.0; charset=utf-8

 Line endings MUST be signalled with line feed (\n) and MUST NOT contain carriage returns (\r).
-Expositions MUST end with EOF and SHOULD end with ‘EOF\n’.
+Expositions MUST end with EOF and SHOULD end with 'EOF\n'.

 An example of a complete exposition:
 ````